 Opioids and Coronary Artery Disease

 According to research, opium is an independent risk factor for coronary heart disease.
 Opium-related drugs, such as opiates and opioids, can also cause heart damage.
-The most common cause of death in people who abused opioids was coronary artery disease, second only to accidents.4 Opioids weaken the chemicals the body produces to protect the heart, while simultaneously increasing the proteins and lipids that can be harmful to your heart health.
+The most common cause of death in people who abused opioids was coronary artery disease, second only to accidents.4 Opioids weaken the chemicals the body produces to protect the heart, while simultaneously increasing the proteins and lipids that can be harmful to your health.

 Methamphetamine Use and Cardiomyopathy